Engin-Boot/pong-stage-Azimcharoliya/Stage0/Frame_Looper.md

   When the user is playing game

-  Then this module will trigger get current frame module after every 100ms interval
+  Then this module will trigger get current frame module after every 100 milliseconds